bkram/PyNadTuner/README.md

 The tuner does not expose this information

-### Sometimes the Power button does not work ?
+### Sometimes the Standby button does not work ?

 This has been experienced with the C 425, manually powering it off and on seems te resolve the issue

 ### RDS RT does not always work

-The tuner does not seem to pass *all* the information *all the time* from the RDS decoder over the serial bus even though the tuner's display seems to show the correct text
+The tuner does not seem to pass *all* the information *all the time* from the RDS decoder over the serial bus even though the tuner's display seems to show the correct text.

-Power toggling or changing the frequency will make the tuner send the RDS data once more
+Standby toggling or changing the frequency will make the tuner send the RDS data once more.

 ## NadSerial